-While we might have automated systems that pull the trigger, it’s still us that have to live with the consequences.
+While we can put in place automated systems that pull the trigger, it’s still us that have to live with the consequences.

 One of the biggest challenges we face is keeping our emotional state of mind in check and preventing it from following the path of least resistance.
-The easiest path is generally the “crowd response” and the one most likely to result in a negative outcome.
+A good amount of evidence shows that the easiest path is generally the “crowd response” and the one most likely to result in a negative outcome.

-Though our emotions cannot be detached from our decision making processes, we can try to understand how they are likely to influence our thoughts and behavior.
+And although our emotions cannot be detached from our decision making, we can try to understand how emotions can influence our thoughts and behavior.

-Here are some of the emotional challenges we all come up against when trading in financial markets.
+Here are some of the mental and emotional challenges we all come up against when trading in financial markets.

 Challenge 1: Dealing with a losing position